 Diversity in Psychology Program

-The University of Minnesota Graduate Programs in Psychology are excited to announce the 2021 Virtual Diversity in Psychology Program on October 28-29, 2021.
-Applications are being accepted until 5pm (CST) Wednesday, September 29.
+The University of Minnesota Graduate Programs in Psychology (Psychology, Developmental Psychology, and Educational Psychology) are excited to announce the 2022 Diversity in Psychology Virtual Program on November 4, 2022.
+Applications are being accepted until 5pm (CST) Wednesday, August 31.
 (See below instructions on applying to the program.)

-Due to the continuing COVID-19 guidelines and recommendations, we have decided to transition to a virtual learning experience.
-Our hope is to offer an in-person experience in the future; however, we will use this opportunity to build online resources for students to use while applying for Graduate School.
+Last year, we transitioned to a virtual learning experience which worked well and allowed us to accommodate more students.
+Therefore, we will once again be offering the Diversity in Psychology Program virtually.
+Our hope is to offer an in-person experience in the future; however, we will continue to use this opportunity to build online resources for students to use while applying for Graduate School.

 Our Diversity in Psychology Program is designed for individuals who are historically underrepresented in psychology graduate programs and who are interested in learning about graduate education in Psychology at the University of Minnesota.
-Although the event is sponsored by the Department of Psychology, we also accept applications from individuals with interests in the Institute of Child Development and Department of Educational Psychology.
+Although the event is hosted by the Department of Psychology, we also accept applications from individuals with interests in the Institute of Child Development and Department of Educational Psychology who co-sponsor the event with the Department of Psychology.
 This program will feature a coordinated set of formal and informal experiences designed to familiarize participants with strategies for constructing successful graduate school applications and to provide them with the opportunity to learn more about the experience of graduate education in our departments.

 Here’s what our current graduate students, who were past participants of the Diversity in Psychology Program, had to say about their experience: